mdpopescu/public/README.md

 * SafeRedir: time-limited URL redirection; the shortened link will redirect to the real one for only a limited time (default 5 minutes) and then redirect to a "safe" link afterwards; deployed at http://red.renfieldsoftware.com/

+* SaveWebsiteCopy: solution for https://www.upwork.com/jobs/~01dea9d9c9418bb4f5 - the description of the project is inside, in the notes.txt file

 * SimpleViewEngine: a view engine with only two directives, {{if}} / {{else}} / {{endif}} and {{foreach}} / {{endfor}}.
 Evaluates expressions with {{name}} and the current item itself in a foreach is {{}}.

 * SocialClone: a FB-like site